RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 ---

+>`NOTE`: This is `NOT` a part of self-paced hands-on experiences in this workshop but we will walk you through how Red Hat helps developers to migrate and modernize existing application using `Launcher` tool in `Red Hat Runtimes` product.

 LAUNCHER enables `developers` to create and/or import `modern applications`, built and deployed on OpenShift Container Platform.

 ![launch-landing]({% image_path launch-landing.png %})